The team gets the hottest recruit this side of the separation barrier.

 A few years ago, when the city of Jerusalem chose Shira to curate an event for an art festival, she decided to pull together a tribute to a pop goddess of her own liking: the inimitable Ms. Beyoncé Knowles.
 I was invited to participate, and did “Irreplaceable” with a cellist and my angry ex-girlfriend Osnat, who hadn’t spoken to me much since the break up.

-Here how it happened: I figured in advance that she would be there, her being a Jerusalemite and a good friend of Shira’s.
-I dreaded singing about a rough separation with her in the audience, that would just be too awkward, so I invited her to chime in.
+Here how it happened: I figured in advance that Osnat would be present at the tribute concert, being a Jerusalemite and a good friend of Shira’s.
+I dreaded singing about a rough separation while she is in the audience, that would just be too awkward, so I invited her to chime in.
 Osnat agreed and composed a spoken-word piece that dealt entirely with me and what an asshole I am.
-She rapped it while the cellist and I repeated “to the left to the left.”
-She and I have been close friends ever since that night.
-That was my first experience with cross-conflict musical tributes, and it was a grand one.
+She rapped it while the cellist and I repeated “to the left to the left,” and we have been close friends ever since that night.
+That was my first, successful experience with cross-conflict musical tributes.